DanielRings/ReusableLaunchSystem/README.md

   Lateral Diversion: 99.37 meters
   Landing Distance from Launch Position: 0.398 meters

+  Notes: This was the most challenging flight to program, due entirely to the lateral diversion.
+After much trial (and error) with different ways of steering, I settled on a cascaded PID system for desired latitudinal and longitudinal each.
+Like the altitude PID system, these systems took in position, calculated an ideal latitude velocity or longitude velocity, and output pitch or yaw.This worked the best partly because each system only concerns itself with one dimension.
+Another method that I initially tried was rolling towards the waypoint and tilting the nose of the rocket towards it.
+This failed for a number of reasons, some due to KSP/kOS, some due to the complexity, and I'm sure some due to the programmer.
+This program has a total of 6 PID controllers: 2 each for altitude, latitude, and longitude.

   Flight 8
   Duration: 78.04 seconds
   Altitude: 744.21 meters

+  Notes: With both altitude and steering mastered, this last flight was one of the easiest to program.
+It is also hands down the most consistent flight.
+The duration typically varies by less than a quarter of a second and the altitude by less than a tenth of a meter.
+The rocket also has a more precise landing than any other program.

 ####V. OTHER PROJECTS OF NOTE####